Welcome to the Edible Forest Garden !

-In November 2018 we opened a Public Edible Forest Garden and planted the first fruit trees in the district of Zugló.
+In November 2018 we opened a Public Edible Forest Garden with the municipality of Zugló and planted the first fruit trees of the district.

 Agroforestry is the practice of deliberately planting trees and shrubs with annual crops and/or animals to create a biodiverse ecosystem with ecological and economic outcomes.
 This practice breaks with monoculture and the use of chemicals in farming.

 - Reduce heat stress and needs in water

 - Enhance biodiversity